will-i-am-iv/ratelimmq/README.md

 # RateLimMQ

-A Python asyncio project that started as a tiny TCP `PING/PONG` server (Week 1) and is evolving into a **high-throughput URL fetcher + rate limiter** with concurrency controls, backpressure, retries, and latency metrics.
+A Python asyncio project that started as a tiny TCP `PING/PONG` server and is evolving into a **high-throughput URL fetcher + rate limiter** with concurrency controls, backpressure, retries, and latency metrics.

 ---